Kyuofox/Kyuofox/README.md

 use std::collections::HashMap;

 static ABOUT: [&str; 1] = [
-    "Just a High School Grad and an Android Enthusiast.", ];
+    "Studied at Guangzhou Institute of Technology and an Android Enthusiast.", ];

 static DOING: [&str; 2] = [
-    "Learning Kotlin/Rust.",
+    "Learning Kotlin/Rust/C/Go.",
-    "Stay at home in a daze.",
+    "In GZIST.",
 ];

 static DEVICE: [&str; 3] = [